CartoDB/airship/docs/guides/12-integrating-Vue.md

 import '@carto/airship-style/dist/airship.css';
 ```

-If you are not using Vue CLI, you will need to include `css` webpack loader to be able to parse and include styles within your bundle as long as you haven't had them installed yet.
+If you are not using Vue CLI, you will need to include `css` webpack loader to be able to parse and include styles within your bundle as long as you have not had them installed yet.

 To install CSS loader:
 ```